MicrosoftLearning/mslearn-azure-ml/Instructions/08-Script-command-job.md

     To run the script successfully, you'll need to specify the value for the training data parameters.
 Let's do that by referring to the **diabetes.csv** file which is stored in the same folder as the training script.

-1. In the terminal, run the following command:
+1. In the terminal, run the following commands:

     ```
+    cd azure-ml-labs/Labs/08/src/
     python train-model-parameters.py --training_data diabetes.csv
     ```